strimzi/strimzi.github.io/_posts/2020-05-07-camel-kafka-connectors.md

 If the transform had not been applied, the entire message including all the headers would have been sent to Kafka.
 Future versions of the Camel Kafka Connectors will support additional options such as converting the messages into JSON and other formats.

+### Conclusion

 This post has shown how it is possible to use the Camel Kafka Connectors with Strimzi to connect to third party systems.
-It was not necessary to write any code or send any cURL requests, simply include the jars in the Kafka Connect image and configure using custom resources.
+It was not necessary to write any code or send any `cURL` requests, simply include the jars in the Kafka Connect image and configure using custom resources.
 With over [300 connectors available](https://camel.apache.org/camel-kafka-connector/latest/connectors.html), the Camel Kafka Connect project provides connectivity to most popular applications.
 The project is moving very quickly, continually adding features which will enhance the Kafka ecosystem.